roscopeco/anos/README.md

 also handle building the code and floppy image automatically for you.
 Of course, you can just run `bochs` directly yourself if you like - I'm not one to judge.

+#### VirtualBox

+You _can_ use Virtualbox (and it's faster than e.g. qemu).
+There's a machine setup in the repo that might work for it.

+So far, I've not been able to get the UEFI boot working - only BIOS for Virtualbox right now.

 #### On real hardware